 MCC has been the proud host institution for the Community College National Center for Community Engagement (CCNCCE) since 1990.
 In addition to hosting the annual spring conference in Scottsdale, Arizona, the CCNCCE has offered a variety of support and consulting services to the nation’s community colleges.
 MCC is proud of the Center’s work and its contributions to advancing community engagement in higher education over the past 25 years.
 However, after careful evaluation of changes in the college’s priorities and fiscal realities, MCC has decided to close the Center, effective October 1, 2015.
 Despite this closure, MCC, along with other colleges within the Maricopa County Community College District, will continue to support service learning and civic engagement at the local level.

-Mesa Community College is exploring the possibility of continuing to host the annual national service learning and civic engagement conference.
-MCC in collaboration with Kapi’olani Community College will continue the work being done on Student Learning for Civic Capacity Project – Stimulating Moral, Ethical, and Civic Engagement for Learning that Lasts, a three year project being funded by The Teagle Foundation.
+Mesa Community College in collaboration with Kapi’olani Community College will continue the work being done on Student Learning for Civic Capacity Project – Stimulating Moral, Ethical, and Civic Engagement for Learning that Lasts, a three year project being funded by The Teagle Foundation.
 Dissemination of lessons learned from this grant will be available on the CCNCCE website.
 In addition, the on-line journal ~ The Journal for Civic Commitment will publish one more edition and archived resources on the CCNCCE website will continue to be available to the public through 2016.
 MCC also encourages those in need of technical assistance regarding service learning and civic engagement work to look to Campus Compact.
 Campus Compact has been and will continue to be a resource for community colleges in promoting civic and community engagement.